Skip to navigation Skip to content

 • the application will not progress if the information is not received

-If a customer is suffering serious hardship and is expecting a tax refund, they should contact Child Support to discuss.
+If a customer is experiencing serious hardship and is expecting a tax refund, they should contact Child Support to discuss.
 Customers can make a hardship application:

 • before or after they lodge their tax return, and

-• just before or when the refund becomes available
+• before or when a tax refund becomes available that has not been disbursed to the other parent

 If a hardship application cannot be taken at this time, negotiate a satisfactory payment arrangement.